Holic75/KingmakerRebalance/README.md

 - Condition removal DC for Master Healing Technique ability of divine herbalist oracle is increased by 5,
 - Monk/Ninja ki pools do not stack,
 - You can not use twf with unhindering shield,
-- Kinetic Chirurgeon looses wild talents instead of infusions/infusion specializations/metakinesis.
+- Kinetic Chirurgeon looses wild talents instead of infusions/infusion specializations/metakinesis,
+- Multiattack feat can be selected by any character, and it works on them the same way it would work on animal companion/eidolon (i.e. either reduces secondary attacks penalty to -2, or gives one iterative attack with primary hand natural weapon if character has less than 3 natural attacks).

 NOTE: Changes to  npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false,